sahar90o/BMs_Segmentation_calibration/README.md

 export nnUNet_preprocessed="mnt/Data/sahar/segmentation/nnUNet_preprocessed"
 export nnUNet_results="mnt/Data/sahar/segmentation/nnUNet_results"
 ```
-Please replace the above directories with your own directories :)
+Please replace the above directories with your own directories :) Also add data fingerprint.

 ## Model Training
 Perfect!
 Now you can train your model.
 In this repository we have different trainers which are located in nnunetv2/training/nnUNetTrainer.
 To start training you should specify the model, the configurations,and the data fold for training.
+You can specify the model by ```-tr```, the configuration by ```-c```, the fold by ```-f```.
+For the configuration I only used 3d_fullres.
+For nnUNet you can also use 2d, 3d_lowres, and 3d_cascade_lowres depending on your preprocessed data.
+You can train the model for fold 0,1, 2, 3, 4, or train it on all folds.